 Taylor’s right.
 Getting involved at Franklin is easy.
-Our 40 student organizations – spanning arts, advocacy, service, and academics – make it possible for even freshman to pursue leadership positions on campus.
-For Taylor, that involvement led to her serving as Student Congress president for two years – an experience that taught her leadership, interpersonal, and communication skills that helped her jumpstart her political career after college.
+Our 40 student organizations – spanning arts, advocacy, service and academics – make it possible for even freshman to pursue leadership positions on campus.
+For Taylor, that involvement led to her serving as Student Congress president for two years – an experience that taught her leadership, as well as interpersonal and communication skills that helped her jumpstart her political career after college.

 On top of gaining real-world skills, Taylor also made a lifelong friend.
-Keri Ellington, Franklin’s dean of Student Success, mentored Taylor as the student congress advisor.
+Keri Alioto, Franklin’s dean of student success and retention, mentored Taylor as the Student Congress Adviser.
 The two grew exceptionally close because, as Keri puts it, students are “at the heart of everything we do.”

 “In any interview I’ve had, I always have a story about something that happened in Student Congress.
 I’m also a star in the eyes of employers because of my liberal arts education.
-They’ve see that liberal arts programs create well-rounded people.
-It’s a gold star on your resume.
-It’s security to me.” – Taylor
+They’ve seen that liberal arts programs create well-rounded people.
+It’s a gold star on your résumé.
+It’s security to me.” – Williams

-No matter if Taylor ends up working for Indiana State or pursuing a career in Washington D.C., the skills, experiences, and friends she gained at Franklin will be close by.
+No matter if Taylor ends up working for the State of Indiana or pursuing a career in Washington D.C., the skills, experiences and friends she gained at Franklin will be close by.

 Pursue the skills that will give job security – and gain some lifelong friends along the way – at Franklin College.